 Additional documents the prospective parents should bring to China

 Power of attorney notarized and authenticated (if only one spouse will travel to China).
 In case of married couples, if only one adopting parent comes to China, Chinese law requires that the spouse traveling bring a power of attorney from his/her spouse, notarized and properly authenticated by Chinese Embassy or one of the Chinese Consulates General in the United States.

 A copy of the I-171H form (I-600A or I-800Aapproval notice from USCIS).

 TRANSLATION REQUIREMENTS: All documents must be accompanied by a certified Mandarin Chinese translation.
 For a $200 fee, the CCAA will provide the translation service.
 If a translated copy is submitted with the application, the translator must execute a statement before a notary public as to the validity of the translation.
 The notary's seal must be authenticated.

 AUTHENTICATING U.S. DOCUMENTS TO BE USED ABROAD: The language describing the process of authenticating U.S. documents to be used abroad is currently under review.
-Please click on this link for more information.

 U.S. IMMIGRATION REQUIREMENTS